luxfhe/docs/fhenix/docs/devdocs/FhenixJS/Encryption.md

 # Encryption

-fhenix.js provides an easy-to-use function to encrypt your inputs before sending them to the Fhenix blockchain.
+luxfhe.js provides an easy-to-use function to encrypt your inputs before sending them to the luxfhe blockchain.

 :::tip
-Encryption in Fhenix is done using the global chain key.
-This key is loaded when you create a fhenix.js client automatically
+Encryption in luxfhe is done using the global chain key.
+This key is loaded when you create a luxfhe.js client automatically
 :::

 When we perform encryption, we specify the type of `euint` (Encrypted Integer) we want to create.
 This should match the expected type in the Solidity contract we are working with.